raforg/danectl/README.md

     danectl rollover example.org

-At any time, you can show the status (which certificate lineages are current, which are next, which new TLSA records are not yet published to the DNS, and which old TLSA records have not yet been removed from the DNS).
+At any time, you can show the status (which certificate lineages are current, which are next, which new TLSA records are not yet published in the DNS, and which old TLSA records have not yet been removed from the DNS).

     danectl status

-In addition to TLSA records, you can also generate SSHFP, OPENPGPKEY, and SMIMEA records, and check that they are published to the DNS.
+In addition to TLSA records, you can also generate SSHFP, OPENPGPKEY, and SMIMEA records, and check that they are published in the DNS.

     danectl sshfp example.org
     danectl sshfp-check example.org